hohkfuyuhi/hohkfuyuhi.github.io/README.md

   2. fixed a bug where the skills table sometimes doesn't resize properly when the screen is resized
 - *changes:*
   1. skills table now align and resize properly on mobile devices
-  2. added a new animation to the "EXPLORE" word in the landing page background
+  2. added a new animation to the "EXPLORE" word in the intro animation
   3. changed the hover animation for the navbar links
   4. added a new hover animation for the language buttons
   5. added a new mousemove effect that shows up on the homepage with JavaScript